rasterm/rasterm/docs/API.md

 It holds at most one waiting frame.
 If the worker falls behind, the newest submission replaces that waiting frame and increments `replacedFrames`.
 The producer does not wait for the terminal to finish drawing.
+Compatible regional replacements accumulate the replaced frame's damage so the newest pixels remain correct relative to the last frame that actually reached the terminal; a full frame or geometry changing replacement stays full.

 * `submit(FrameView)` and `submit(IndexedFrameView)` copy active pixel rows, palettes, damage rects, and metadata references before returning.
 * `submit(OwnedFrame&&)` and `submit(OwnedIndexedFrame&&)` move ownership into the presenter.